Do patients have to pay for clinical trials?

 Questions to ask the research team

 - Will all visits be at this site?
-What is the name of the site so I can confirm it's within my insurance network?
+What is the name of the site so I can confirm it's within my insurance network if needed?

-- Will I be reimbursed for travel or meals?
+- Will I be reimbursed for travel, meals, or childcare?

 If the study team says that other patients have had issues with insurance coverage, or if you're concerned about your own coverage, consider creating a packet of materials to submit to your insurance provider in support of the trial.
 The clinical trial coordinator of the study may be able to help you put together a packet that demonstrates why the trial is right for you.
 Your packet may include:

 - Medical journal articles from prior studies that explain the potential benefit of the treatment.

 - A letter from your doctor that explains the trial or why the trial is medically necessary.